5) The Resurrection

 Why is Jesus called the 'firstfruits of those who have fallen asleep'?

-Jesus is the “firstfruits” — the first fruit of the harvest — guaranteeing that there will be a complete harvest.
-His resurrection is the proof and guarantee that all who believe in Him will also be resurrected.
-Others were raised before (like Lazarus), but they died again.
-Jesus rose to never die again.
+Jesus is called the “firstfruits,” the first fruit that guarantees the harvest.
+His resurrection is the proof and guarantee that all who are His will also be raised.
+Others were raised before, but Christ’s resurrection is the foundation and certainty of the final resurrection of the saved.

 In Christ, all will be made alive.
 But in what order?